maximemoreillon/sonoff_b1/README.md

 * Reset Method: ck
 * Upload Speed: 115200

-Note: Even though the SONOFF B1 is equipped with an ESP8285, using the ESP8285 of the Arduino IDE will prevent OTA updates from working.
+Note: Even though the SONOFF B1 is equipped with an ESP8285, selecting the ESP8285 in the Arduino IDE will prevent OTA updates from working.